-At Peppermint Jim and Crosby Mint Farms, we grow three varieties of mint: Black Mitchum Peppermint, Murray Peppermint and a Native Spearmint.
+At Peppermint Jim, we grow three varieties of mint: Black Mitchum Peppermint, Murray Peppermint and a Native Spearmint.
 These are classified as true mints, non adulterated or patented.
 This is important, as not all mints are oil producing.
 Although mint is classified as a weed, (which often leads to a love-hate relationships with many gardeners *), it is also a popular herb used all over the world for its flavor, aroma and therapeutic benefits.

 (* use containers or at least 7 inch deep borders when you grow mint, unless you want to become colleagues!)